hydrogenbond007/hyperlane-monorepo/typescript/cli/README.md

 # Hyperlane CLI

-The Hyperlane CLI is a command-line tool written in Typescript that facilitates common operations on Hyperlane, such as deploying the core contracts and/or warp routes to new chains.
+The Hyperlane CLI is a command-line tool written in Typescript that facilitates common operations on Hyperlane, such as deploying the core contracts and/or warp routes to new chains + interacting with the [Hyperlane AVS](https://docs.hyperlane.xyz/docs/guides/avs-operator-guide)

 ## Hyperlane overview